-With hopes that each child will learn how to navigate risk, the CEC's goal is not to keep campers from all risky situations but is instead to teach them how to safely navigate the risks that they encounter in the forest.
-To do this, it is required that campers are able to respond to facilitators' voices (or animal calls!!).
-If a camper has consistent difficulty listening, and it is posing a safety concern, the behaviour guidelines listed below will apply.
-We work to create an environment that is as safe as possible by being proactive and by using sensible, simple guidelines that the campers can remember.
+With hopes that each child will learn how to navigate risk, our goal is not to keep participants from all risky situations but instead to teach them how to safely navigate the risks that they encounter in the forest.
+To do this, it is required that participants can respond to facilitators' voices (or animal calls!!).
+If a child has consistent difficulty listening, and it is posing a safety concern, the behaviour guidelines listed below will apply.
+We work to create an environment that is as safe as possible by being proactive and by using sensible, simple guidelines that the participants can remember.